Accelerating the Customer Experience Journey

-The customer experience in banking is important for two key reasons: First, CX has become the new marketing battlefront.
-According to a Gartner survey, 81% of companies compete mostly or completely on the basis of CX, making CX a key competitive differentiator for financial institutions in 2021 and beyond.
+The customer experience in banking is important for two key reasons: First, CX is a critical marketing battlefront.
+Survey data from Statista shows that 93% of organizations perceive customer experience as either a “primary” or “partial” competitive differentiator.
 Second, the better a customer’s experience, the more likely they are to remain loyal to a brand or institution, meaning CX has the power to improve customer retention.

 1. Enhancing Products & Services with Mobile App Data

 Customer self-service is one of the fastest-growing banking customer experience trends.
 Thanks to mobility, customers now have the ability to fully access their bank’s resources from their mobile device anywhere they have Wi-Fi, turning what was once a distant dream into a basic expectation.